tldr-pages/tldr/pages/linux/aptitude.md

 `aptitude search {{package}}`

-- Search for an installed package. `?installed` is an aptitude search term:
+- Search for an installed package (`?installed` is an aptitude search term):

 `aptitude search '?installed({{package}})'`